Brabham BT21C car-by-car histories

 'the Gary Robinson car'

 Gary Robinson (Dearborn Heights, MI) raced a Brabham BT21C in Central Division Formula B in 1975, scoring six points and representing Northeast Michigan Region.
 In November 1975 he advertised the car from Dearborn Heights, stating that it was a BT21C with Vegantune engine and Hewland FT200 gearbox.
-It would appear that this is not the same Gary Robinson who raced in CenDiv Formula B in 1976, as the latter was from Broken Arrow, Oklahoma, more than 900 miles to the west.
+This is believed to be the same Gary Robinson who raced in CenDiv Formula B in 1976, although he had moved by then to Broken Arrow, Oklahoma, more than 900 miles to the west.

 Driven by: Gary Robinson.
 First race: Indianapolis Raceway Park, 21 Sep 1975.
 Only one recorded race.